 The price of hacking Wi-Fi has fallen dramatically, and low-cost microcontrollers are increasingly being turned into cheap yet powerful hacking tools.
 One of the most popular is the ESP8266, an Arduino-programmable chip on which the Wi-Fi Deauther project is based.
 On this inexpensive board, a hacker can create fake networks, clone real ones, or disable all Wi-Fi in an area from a slick web interface.

 While Wi-Fi-enabled microcontrollers like the ESP8266 do not officially support attacking Wi-Fi networks, and old SDK allows a hacker to build packets manually, thus being able to emulate many kinds of useful packets.
-This led CS student and chicken-in-space Stefan "Spacehuhn" Kremser to create the Wi-Fi Deauther, a program for the ESP8266 capable of a number of impressive Wi-Fi attacks.
+That led CS student and chicken-in-space Stefan "Spacehuhn" Kremser to create the Wi-Fi Deauther, a program for the ESP8266 capable of several powerful Wi-Fi attacks.

-The most useful packets the Wi-Fi Deauther is able to create are deauthentication and disassociation packets.
-These special packets are often abused because they are unauthenticated, meaning anyone on a network can send them to anyone else while pretending the messages are coming from the router.
+The most useful packets the Wi-Fi Deauther can create are deauthentication and disassociation packets.
+These packets are often abused because they are unauthenticated, meaning anyone on a network can send them to anyone else while pretending the messages are coming from the router.
 When a device on the Wi-Fi network receives the packet, it immediately disconnects from the network.
 The Wi-Fi Deauther does this over and over, spamming connected devices with "disconnect" messages.
-This results in a "jamming" effect on the network as devices cannot connect fast enough to avoid being instantly kicked off.
+It results in a "jamming" effect on the network as devices cannot connect fast enough to avoid being instantly kicked off.

 The Wi-Fi Deauther program can be run on nearly any ESP8266-based development board, including the NodeMCU, the D1 Mini, and others.
 These boards are cheap and can be as low as $2 to $6 depending on the manufacturer, and they allow anyone to get started hacking Wi-Fi.